Bigocb/mims/README.md

 ## Development Plan
 1. **Phase 1:** Implement CLI mode with basic functionality.
 2. **Phase 2:** Add TUI mode with interactive features.
-3. **Phase 3:** Integrate GenAI and extend functionality (PR automation, Jira).
-4. **Phase 4:** Kubernetes mode for advanced integrations.

-## Installation
-Mims is a Go-based tool, and you can install it by downloading the binary or building it from source.

-## Future Enhancements
-- Multi-user support for shared environments.
-- Advanced TUI features like dashboards.
-- Integrate with additional APIs (GitHub, Slack, etc.).
-- Integrate with voice assistants for voice mode

-## Contributing
-Feel free to contribute to the project via pull requests or issues.

 ## Full Design Document
 For the complete design documentation, check out the [design.md](design.md) file.